AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Category III: 𝔓 54, 63

-• B(03): fourth-century Greek uncial, Codex Vaticanus.
+- B(03): fourth-century Greek uncial, Codex Vaticanus.
 This is an Aland Category I text.
-The end of it from Hebrews 9:14 to Revelation is lost.
-Many scholars have considered Codex Vaticanus superior to all extent texts.
+The end of it, from Hebrews 9:14 to Revelation, is lost.
+Many scholars have considered Codex Vaticanus superior to all extant texts.
 Sir Frederic Keyton wrote, “Codex Vaticanus [is] the most valuable of all the manuscripts of the Greek Bible.”[6]
 Professor Kurt Aland said, “Among the uncials, B has a position of undisputed precedence in the Gospels.”[7]
 For this reason, Reuben J. Swanson used Codex Vaticanus as the exemplar text in several reference volumes featuring a critical apparatus for documenting variant readings of New Testament books.[8]

-• C(04): fifth-century Greek uncial, Codex Ephraemi Rescriptus.
-This Aland Category II text contains most New Testament books but with sizable portions missing.
+- C(04): fifth-century Greek uncial, Codex Ephraemi Rescriptus.
+This Aland Category II text contains most New Testament books, but with sizable portions missing.
 It originally contained the whole of both the Old and New Testaments.
+The biblical text was erased and overwritten with other material (a process known as palimpsesting), but modern recovery techniques have successfully reconstructed much of the original text beneath the later writing.

-• D(05): fifth-century Greek uncial, Codex Bezae.
+- D(05): fifth-century Greek uncial, Codex Bezae.
 This is an Aland Category IV text, defined as “Manuscripts of the D text,” that contains the Gospels and Acts.
 It is the principal example of the “Western” text-type.
-Due to numerous peculiarities, Codex Bezae has been the most controversial New Testament uncials.
-Critical scholars generally regard it as a highly revised text, but one used as its source text is an outstanding example of a primitive text.[9]
+Due to numerous peculiarities, Codex Bezae has been one of the most controversial New Testament uncials.
+Critical scholars generally regard it as a highly revised text, but the source text used is an outstanding example of a primitive text.[9]
 Scholars have expressed the three primary views regarding D(05):

-(a) It is heavily revised as influenced by the Old Latin text.[10]
+(a) It is heavily influenced by the Old Latin text.[10]

-(b) It is heavily revised as influenced by the Old Syriac text.[11]
+(b) It is heavily influenced by the Old Syriac text.[11]

 (c) It is the earliest form of the text (most notably Luke and Acts) before efforts to streamline it.[12]
 [13] [14]